 This function will actually execute the command when given a phrase to speak:

 (defun beep--speak (phrase) "Call a program to speak the string, PHRASE.
-Customize the variable, `beep-speech-executable'." (let ((command (format beep-speech-executable phrase))) (shell-command command)))
+Customize the variable, `beep-speech-executable'." (let ((command (format beep-speech-executable phrase))) (async-shell-command command)))

 The first thing in that function after the documentation string is

 let, which is Lisp’ way of defining some function-local variables, in this case, the variable